 The GDPR imposes a notification obligation in connection with data breaches.
-Such notifications must be made to the Dutch DPA and, in certain cases, to the individuals concerned.
-At TU Delft, all notifications to the Dutch DPA are made via the DPO.
-TU Delft has drawn up a protocol for this purpose.
+A data leak is an unintentional (unlawful) processing of personal data.
+This is the case in the event of accidental access, accidental destruction, accidental alteration or accidental release of the personal data.
+The reports must be made to the AP and in certain cases to the persons involved whose personal data were involved in the data breach.
+At TU Delft, the reports are made to the AP via the DPO.
+TU Delft has drawn up a protocol for this.